Shadowwyyy/anchor/README.md

 ## Why this project

 Immigration guidance is scattered, dense, and changes often.
-Anchor consolidates official documents and answers plain-language questions **with citations back to the source**, refusing to answer when its retrieval confidence is low — because on questions that affect someone's legal status, a confident wrong answer is worse than an honest "I'm not sure."
+Anchor consolidates official documents and answers plain-language questions **with citations back to the source**, refusing to answer when it isn't confident — because on questions that affect someone's legal status, a confident wrong answer is worse than an honest "I'm not sure."

 The refuse-to-guess behavior is a first-class, visible feature: a grounded answer and a refusal render as visibly different states in the UI.